semantic-release

 • Avoid potential errors associated with manual releases

-• Support for npm package provenance that promotes increased supply-chain security via signed attestations on GitHub Actions
+• Support for that promotes increased supply-chain security via signed attestations on GitHub Actions

 How does it work?